 Suchara currently serves as a research lead in the Argonne-hosted Q-NEXT research center, one of five National Quantum Information Science Research Centers funded by DOE to develop next-generation quantum technologies.
 Q-NEXT particularly concentrates on developing technologies and creating supply chains to enable quantum communication, sensing and computing.

-As head of the Q-NEXT Simulation and Systems Thrust, Suchara directs the research of 20 senior investigators consisting of scientists and professors at two DOE national laboratories, four universities and two technology companies.
+As head of the Q-NEXT Simulation and Systems Thrust, Suchara directs the research of 20 senior investigators consisting of scientists and professors at three DOE national laboratories, four universities and two technology companies.
 The team is performing complex materials science calculations and developing communication and sensing protocols.

 “By recognizing what Martin has already accomplished, this award also looks forward to the potential of Argonne’s quantum research to advance American prosperity and security,” said Argonne Laboratory Director Paul Kearns.